The Home of Inspiration.

 What is MBCT?

-Mindfulness-Based Cognitive Therapy (MBCT) is a state-of-the-art program combining Mindfulness with Cognitive Therapy.
+Mindfulness-Based Cognitive Thraining (MBCT) is based on the state-of-the-art program combining Mindfulness with Cognitive Therapy.
 Mindfulness is a simple yet sophisticated Buddhist form of meditation and has been used for over two and a half thousand years.
 Cognitive Therapy - also known as Cognitive Behaviour Therapy or Behaviour Therapy - focuses on realising and changing unhelpful ways we may think, interpret and react to situations.
 It has developed in the West since the 1960s.
 The combination brings together sensory and cognitive techniques within a framework of kindness and acceptance.
 Focused on the present, MBCT is approachable and like Mindfulness-Based Stress Reduction from which it draws heavily, was developed in a Western context for meditators and non-meditators alike.
 It is for those who want to live with more ease, skill and wisdom.

 What if I have never meditated?